 Vanderbilt students on official University leaves of absence (as determined by the University Registrar) continue to have reading and borrowing privileges during the period of their leave.

 Emeritus Faculty retain full faculty borrowing and library privileges.
 Retirees (faculty and staff) have courtesy borrowing privileges.
-Retirees should contact Library Administration, (615) 322-7100, to arrange for library borrowing privileges.
+Retirees should contact Dean’s Administrative Group office, 611 Central Library (615-322-3478), to arrange for library borrowing privileges.
 Retirees without VUnetIDs are not eligible for remote access to licensed electronic resources.